ContainerSolutions/runbooks/README.md

 - We are tired of haphazardly hunting through messy threads of GitHub issues and StackOverflow when we hit a problem

-- We want a coherent way to investigate problems that helps us understand the context of our problem

 - We don't want a one-off fix, we want to deepen our understanding of the problem space

-- We want to share our learnings so that the same knowledge and effort doesn’t end up on a million private wikis

 ## What